samichelly/P7__Solve_by_algo/README.md

-﻿# Project 7 : Investment Portfolio Optimization
+# PROJECT_7__Investment_Portfolio_Optimization

-## Introduction
+## Project Description

-Welcome to the 7th project in the Python path at Openclassrooms.
-The objective of this project is to create two algorithms aimed at maximizing client profits over a two-year investment period.
+This project is the seventh in the OpenClassrooms - Python Application Developer training program.
+The objective is to create two algorithms aimed at maximizing client profits over a two-year investment period.
 These algorithms come in two versions:

 - The Brute-force Version
 - The Optimized Version